-02.01 FE-1: The licensee control access and prevent loss of licensed material so as to limit radiation exposure to workers and members of the public to values below 10 CFR Part 20 limits.
+02.01 FE-1: The licensee’s control access and prevention of loss of licensed material so as to limit radiation exposure to workers and members of the public to values below 10 CFR Part 20 limits.

-02.02 FE-2: The licensee shielding of licensed materials in a manner consistent with operating procedures and design and performance criteria for devices and equipment.
+02.02 FE-2: The licensee’s maintenance of the shielding of licensed materials in a manner consistent with operating procedures and design and performance criteria for devices and equipment.

-02.03 FE-3: The licensee implement comprehensive safety measures to limit other hazards from compromising the safe use and storage of licensed material.
-02.04 FE-4: The licensee implement a radiation dosimetry program to accurately measure and record radiation doses received by workers or members of the public as a result of licensed operations.
+02.03 FE-3: The licensee’s implementation of comprehensive safety measures to limit other hazards from compromising the safe use and storage of licensed material.
+02.04 FE-4: The licensee’s implementation of a radiation dosimetry program to accurately measure and record radiation doses received by workers or members of the public as a result of licensed operations.

-02.05 FE-5: The licensee provide radiation instrumentation in sufficient number, condition, and location to accurately monitor radiation levels in areas where licensed material is used and stored.
+02.05 FE-5: The licensee provides radiation instrumentation in sufficient number, condition, and location to accurately monitor radiation levels in areas where licensed material is used and stored.

-02.06 FE-6: The licensee ensure that workers are:
+02.06 FE-6: The licensee’s program ensures that workers are:

 knowledgeable of radiation uses and safety practices;